RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 That framing is incomplete.
 The brokerage operates a decision system the moment it lets an AI tool suggest a market, summarize a risk for a carrier submission, or pre-classify a claim by category before a licensed broker reviews.

 Each of those is an AI-shaped decision that touches a Code of Conduct duty (best interest, integrity, fair treatment).
-RIBO’s fairness pillar requires the brokerage to test for adverse impact on protected characteristics (postal-code proxies, age proxies, occupation proxies) and to document the audit.
+RIBO does not prescribe a cadence, sample size, proxy set, or threshold for the auditing it describes; testing for adverse impact on proxies such as postal code, age band, and occupation is Fusion’s recommended methodology.

-The clause that fails RIBO review is “the brokerage will monitor AI outputs for fairness.”
-The clause that passes RIBO review specifies a quarterly written audit of a sample of AI-assisted submissions, names the licensed reviewer, and documents the methodology (which proxies were tested, what threshold triggered a flag, how flags were resolved).
+This template uses a quarterly sample audit as Fusion’s recommended operating method.
+A bare “the brokerage will monitor AI outputs for fairness” clause is hard to evidence; a clause that specifies a quarterly written audit of a sample of AI-assisted submissions, names the licensed reviewer, and documents the methodology (which proxies were tested, what threshold triggered a flag, how flags were resolved) produces a record you can show.

 Pillar 4: Data governance, privacy, and the RIBO + PIPEDA + Law 25 stack

 The fourth pillar is data.
-RIBO writes that brokerages must vet vendors so that “customer data does not leave control of the firm” and that “individual licensees should avoid processing any client information through an open AI system.”
+RIBO expects firms to vet vendors so that “customer data does not leave control of the firm” and that “individual licensees should avoid processing any client information through an open AI system.”

-This is the clause most closely aligned with the federal privacy statute and the Quebec residency statute.
+This is the clause most closely aligned with the federal privacy statute and, where a brokerage’s Quebec business engages it, Quebec’s private-sector privacy law.

 According to the Office of the Privacy Commissioner of Canada’s principles for responsible AI, PIPEDA already covers AI processing of personal information under the existing accountability, consent, and safeguards principles.
 The brokerage’s data-governance clause has to read against PIPEDA at the same time it reads against RIBO.